-Now in its third decade, this long-time Melbourne favourite has collected quite a history and become almost a pilgrimage for lovers of fine Italian food in Melbourne.
+Now past its 25th year, this long-time Melbourne favourite has developed quite a history and become almost a pilgrimage for lovers of fine Italian food in Melbourne.

-Di Stasio shares its name with owner Rinaldo Di Stasio – along with its front door handles.
-(The bronze hands reach out onto busy Fitzroy Street and are reportedly casts of the proprietor's own.)
-But the artistic flair doesn’t end there.
-Distressed neutral walls, with a bright splash of cobalt blue, hold dramatic masks that peer down on you as you dine.
+Di Stasio shares its name with owner Rinaldo (Ronnie) Di Stasio – along with its front door handles (the bronze hands reach out onto busy Fitzroy Street and are reportedly casts of the proprietor's own).
+The artistic flair doesn’t end there: distressed neutral walls, with a bright splash of cobalt blue, hold dramatic masks that peer down on you as you dine.
 It’s simple and intimate, but somehow the space has a theatrical air, as though it’s about to burst into an operatic aria.
-Indeed if you believe the stories, anything can happen if the proprietor is in the house.
+And, if you believe the stories, anything could happen if the proprietor is in the house.

 Staff are discreet and attentive, patrolling the cosy space with attention to detail – and it all feels a little bit rarefied.